KSP-RO/RP-1/README.md

 Welcome to Realistic Progression One, the heavyweight career addon for Kerbal Space Program's Realism Overhaul.

+THIS IS THE PROGRAMS AND LAUNCH COMPLEXES BETA BRANCH.

 RP-1 is a career mode for RealismOverhaul with minimal install requirements, and with fair and balanced gameplay.
 Our aim is to allow players to enjoy RealismOverhaul in career mode, without installing a huge number of modules on top of those required by RealismOverhaul itself.
 However we also wish to ensure that RP-1 works with as many additional mods as possible; we use a fresh fully icon rebuilt Tech Tree for the basis of career progression, and try to place as many parts from other mods as possible in a historical fashion.
 Right now a good number of nodes lack much in the way of parts allowing for placement of balanced historically appropriate parts in those nodes.

 RP-1 is a community effort, and your contributions are appreciated.
 You can report issues [on our issues page](https://github.com/KSP-RO/RP-0/issues), and access the [source code on github](https://github.com/KSP-RO/RP-0/tree/master).